Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Most SEO plugins offer basic structured data options.
 Once you figure out the plugin setup, you can assign the appropriate structured data to each page.

-Add/update page snippets.
+Update page snippets.

-Page snippets (AKA meta titles and descriptions) are the page previews you see on search engine results pages (SERPs):
+Page snippets, AKA meta titles and descriptions, are the page previews you see on search engine results pages (SERPs):

 Image on article, update old blog post shows The Sarky Type's homepage snippet.
 It reads, "Freelance SEO writer Who Can Really Write | The Sarky Type®".
 The description below reads, "Oxford-based SEO writer for B2B and B2C.
 Web-ready words that ACTUALLY read good.
 Want some?
 If so, hit this link to find out more".